Gonzaga University Scholarships 2025–2026 | Merit, Aid & Costs

 • Capstone project or thesis with close guidance

-Honors Program Scholarship $1,800/year (up to 4 years); stacks with merit/need-based aid Incoming first-year students admitted to the Gonzaga Honors Program; full-time enrollment required Yes — separate Honors application (essay-based); typical priority around Jan 5 Yes — up to 8 semesters while remaining in good standing with Honors Students admitted to Honors with strong academics, writing, and leadership/service
+Honors Program Scholarship $1,800/year (up to 4 years); stacks with merit/need-based aid Incoming first-year students admitted to Gonzaga Honors Program; full-time enrollment required Yes — separate Honors application (essay + portfolio) Yes — up to 8 semesters in good standing Students admitted to Honors with strong academics, portfolio, and leadership/service Jan 10 (priority); Feb 1 (final GU app)

-• Honors Advising & Mentorship (continuing benefit): Dedicated Honors advising and faculty mentorship each year.
+• Honors Advising & Mentorship: Dedicated Honors advising and faculty mentorship each year.

-• Honors Living–Learning Community (continuing benefit): Access to Honors housing/community options beyond the first year.
+• Honors Living–Learning Community: Access to Honors housing/community options beyond the first year.

 FAQ